 We covered payload earlier in the post, but you’d be mad to take a chunk of that weight and have it sitting behind your rear wheels.
 Do yourself a search on google, for bent 4WD chassis.
 Scary stuff.
 Is your dual cab at risk of a bent chassis?

 You know what most have in common?
 Either they were overloaded, or they had the weight positioned too far back.
-I saw a photo the other day, of a badly bent, new Mitsubishi Triton dual cab, which had a heavy rear bar mounted, along with a spare tyre on one side and 4 jerry cans of fuel/water on the other side.
+I see it all the time; a badly bent, new Mitsubishi Triton dual cab, which had a heavy rear bar mounted, along with a spare tyre on one side and 4 jerry cans of fuel/water on the other side.

 Add it up; Rear Bar 50kg, tyre and swing arm 30kg, second swing arm and 80L of fluid, and you are looking at about 180kg right at the back of your chassis.
 Hit even a small bump, and what do you think is going to happen?

 If you are going to carry heavy weight, make sure its positioned either in front of the rear axle, or on top of the axle.
 The further back you put it, the more stress its going to put on the last third of your chassis.

 Your insurance company may not cover you everywhere